top of page

 Creative Ways Therapy was founded by long-term friends and colleagues, Teresa Arene and Donna Geraci.
 Teresa and Donna met in graduate school at Howard University in 1989.
 They were two of very few non-Black students in the program at the time.
-This unique position drew them into a friendship rooted in the exploration of new concepts and challenging self-reflections.
+This unique connection drew them into a friendship rooted in the exploration of new concepts and challenging self-reflections.

 While post-graduate opportunities took Teresa and Donna in different